-The new legislation aims to expand the range of childcare services for pre-school children by introducing other options and by increasing local availability and affordability of childcare services.
-It regulates a new type of childcare services on a non-profit basis and introduces tax measures related to childcare for employers and for parents.
-In addition, in the context of reconciling family and professional life, parents shall be enabled to maintain job relations during the period of childcare and to gradually return to the labour market.
+The new legislation aims to expand the range of childcare services for pre-school children by introducing other options, increasing local availability and affordability of childcare services and facilitating the parents' contact with their job during the period when they take care of their children and enabling their gradual return to the labour market with regard to the strategy of reconciling family, professional and private life without having to give up the parental role.
 The act lays down the conditions for childcare services related to children aged one year and over up to the start of compulsory school education, which has not been regulated by law until now, through the introduction of a new type of babysitting and childcare service in so-called children's groups.
-This measure should foster early childhood education and care of children (as facilities will have to guarantee the quality of their services), and also help to reduce the risk of poverty and lack of income if parents are out of work for a longer period of time.
-12
+This measure should foster early childhood education and care of children (because they will receive care provided by facilities that guarantee the quality of their services) and also help to reduce the risk of poverty and lack of income if the parent is out of work for a longer period of time.12